davidhildenbrand/linux/Documentation/filesystems/proc.rst

 a single pte mapped, i.e.  is currently used by only one process, is accounted as private and not as shared.

+Note that in some kernel configurations, all pages part of a larger allocation (e.g., THP) might be considered "shared" if the large allocation is considered "shared": if not all pages are exclusive to the same process.
+Further, some kernel configurations might consider larger allocations "shared", if they were at one point considered "shared", even if they would now be considered "exclusive".

+Some kernel configurations do not track the precise number of times a page part of a larger allocation is mapped.
+In this case, when calculating the PSS, the average number of mappings per page in this larger allocation might be used as an approximation for the number of mappings of a page.
+The PSS calculation will be imprecise in this case.

 "Referenced" indicates the amount of memory currently marked as referenced or accessed.